microsoft/azure-function-flex-open-ai/docs/workshop.md

 AZURE_LOCATION="<YOUR-RESOURCE-LOCATION>"
 ```

-Now you can deploy all your Function Apps using the following command:
+Now you can deploy the project code to the function apps by using the following command:

 ```sh
 azd deploy